glacials/splits-io/docs/api.md

 | 401          | No       | Access token is either blank, expired, invalid, or not attached to a user or the owner of the race. |
 | 403          | No       | The Race has already been started and cannot be updated.                                            |

+Races can only be updated before they have started.
 Races cannot be deleted.
-Once one becomes inactive for 30 minutes it will naturally disappear from the listings.
+Once one becomes inactive for 1 hour it will naturally disappear from the listings.
 </details>

 #### Entry